Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 ### Training Set

-Training Set: Before Big Data came into picture of analytics, training data made around 70-75% data of total labeled data.
+Training Set: Before Big Data came into the picture of analytics, training data made around 70-75% data of total data.
 But with millions of records or data, training data occupies 95% of the total data.
+We model our algorithm on training set.

-#### Why Validation and Testing Set
+#### Validation and Testing Set

 Validation Set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.
+Before Big Data era, validation set occupied 15-12.5% data, but in Big Data times, it occupies 2.5%.

 Test Set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.
+Before Big Data era, validation set occupied 15-12.5% data, but in Big Data times, it occupies 2.5%.

+The validation and testing set are also called as hold-out sets.

 ### Principal Component Analysis